 Like Cole, I’ve learned how to get around my environment also, when I don’t have my prosthetic leg on.
 For example, I have the most incredible balance because I’m a hip amputee.

 When I first saw Cole climb to the top of a flagpole in the original inFAMOUS, I noticed he had incredible balance.
-This was the first time I saw a person displaying incredible balance on top of a flagpole, and my bond with this digital character got stronger because every time I don’t have my prosthetic leg on, I have to balance on one leg.
+This was the first time I saw a person displaying incredible balance on top of a flagpole, and my bond with this digital character got stronger because every time I don’t have my prosthetic leg on, I must balance on one leg.